ankurvaseashta/react-javascript-my-app/README.md

 ### A React JavaScript web application.

-* This is a React JavaScript web application that implements Material UI Design component libraries by Google.
+* This is a React JavaScript web application.

 #### About Me
 * Name: Ankur Vaseashta